Full-color three-loop three-point form factors in N=4 SYM: Constructing three-loop form factor integrands

 \subsection{Three-loop three-point form factor of ${\rm tr}(\phi^3)$}

 In this subsection, we construct the full-color three-loop integrand for the three-point form factor of the half-BPS operator ${\rm tr}(\phi^3)$.
-Compared with the previous construction of the three-loop three-point form factor of $\operatorname{tr}(\phi^2)$, the $\operatorname{tr}(\phi^3)$ case is simpler, partly because of the smaller number of propagators for each cubic graph.
+Compared with the previous construction for the form factor of $\operatorname{tr}(\phi^2)$, the $\operatorname{tr}(\phi^3)$ case is simpler, partly because of the smaller number of propagators for each cubic graph.